Tibetan Wedding Customs and Ceremony

 Hold Wedding Ceremony

 The man’s family will ask the astrologer to calculate the date of marriage.
 On the previous day of the marriage ceremony, the man’s family will send the wedding dress and jewelry wrapped in silk to the woman's home to let the bride wear.
 On the day of the wedding, the man’s family needs to find a person of identity, bring a team of men with some horses and colorful arrows with many decorations, and pull a pregnant mare that matches the wife’s zodiac for the bride to ride.
 Before the arrival of the horse team, the woman’s family should hold a farewell party by presenting Chema, tea and wine.
-And the women's family would assign some close relatives to send off the bride.
+And the woman's family would assign some close relatives to send off the bride.
 When the bride goes out of her home, her family members stand upstairs with colored arrows in one hand and lamb shank in the other and shout: Don't take away my family's blessings.
 They would repeat several times until the bride walks away.

 Before the bride arrives, the man's family should dress up the gate and prepare a cushion for the bride to dismount.
 The cushion is a pocket with highland barley and wheat, covered with colorful brocade, on which the symbol "卐" is painted on the surface with wheat grains.
 The man's family will greet the bride at the door holding "Chema" and highland barley wine.